-2. Specification of Position
+Specification of Position 2.

-Responsibilities for each position are stated in subsections B (lecturers and senior lecturers), C (visiting faculty), and D (language instructors) below.
+Responsibilities for each position are stated in subsections B (lecturers and senior lecturers) and C (visiting faculty) below.
 Any modification or specification (e.g. number of courses, titles of required courses) of these responsibilities must be detailed in writing in (a) the department's request for the position, (b) any advertisement of the position, (c) the appointment letter or other contractual documents, and (d) subsequent contracts, if applicable.
 Current full-time teaching expectations for each rank shall be made publicly available by the dean of the faculty or the human resources department.